Darkeonz/DatabaseEksamensProjekt/README.md

 ## How the data is modeled in my application.

 The model consists two simple entities.
-A book that has an GUID id for MongoDb, an actualy BookId, an Author, A Title, and a List of objects of City.
-A city consits of a CityId, Name, Latitude, Longitude.
+A book that has an GUID id for MongoDb, a BookId, an Author, A Title, and a List of objects of City.
+A city consists of a CityId, Name, Latitude, Longitude.

 ![alt text](https://i.gyazo.com/6bd2b698ef2b27721f0febb3605037b6.png)